nimit708/KPMG-Virtual-Internship/README.md

 # KPMG-Virtual-Internship
-Projects done during the virtual internship in KPMG
+Tasks done during the virtual internship in KPMG